-- 1. You may want to print these instructions, write them down, or open them on another computer or device so that you have access to them while rebooting your Mac. - 2.
-Click on the Apple menu and choose Restart....
+1. You may want to print these instructions, write them down, or open them on another computer or device so that you have access to them while rebooting your Mac.

+- 2. Click on the Apple menu and choose Restart....
 Hold down the Command and R keys so that your Mac will reboot in Recovery Mode.
 This will enable you to temporarily turn off System Integrity Protection (as instructed below) so that you have access to delete the protected DataVaults folder. - 3.
 From the Utilities menu at the top of the screen, choose Terminal. - 4.
 Type csrutil disable and press Return.
-(This is what turns off SIP.) - 5.
+(This is what turns off SIP.)
+If it asks Allow booting unsigned operating systems and any kernel extensions for OS, enter n. - 5.
 Click on the Apple menu and choose Restart. - 6.
 The folder: